 1.3.2.
-All concerns should be reported to Lisa Zimmermann, Director of Integrate UK, who is identified as the Lead for Child Protection/Safeguarding.
-If the concern is about the Designated Safeguarding Lead it should be reported to the Dedicated Safeguarding Trustee, Joey Paran, who will be the Safeguarding lead for the Board.
+All concerns should be reported to Lisa Zimmermann, CEO of Integrate UK, who is identified as the Lead for Child Protection/Safeguarding.
+If the concern is about the Designated Safeguarding Lead it should be reported to the Dedicated Safeguarding Trustee, Henry Chan, who will be the Safeguarding Lead for the Board, or Zahwa Ihsan, Deputy Safeguarding Lead.